k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 Following are the installation and setup recommendations:

-- It is recommended to have 3 separate Exago installations: for Dev, QA and Production.
+- It is recommended to have 3 separate Exago installations.
+One each for Dev, QA and Production envrionments.
   - Linux installation is a must for UAT / Production environments.
   - Installation on Windows (as a docker) can be done for development or demo purposes.
 - The recommended Storage Management DB type is PostgreSQL.